madcitymultimedia/wpseo-news/README.md

 * Fixes a bug where certain conditions (e.g. using a different admin language) would result in an endless loop.
 * Fixes "mixed content" warnings on the News SEO options page.

-### 12.6: August 18th, 2020
-Enhancements:
-* Adds 'Article' as `@type` to articles that are set to be included in the news sitemap.
-This results in a `@type` array with at least 'Article' and 'NewsArticle'.

-Other:
-* Enables tracking when activating the plugin.
-It can be disabled in the Yoast SEO configuration wizard.
-* Sets the minimum supported WordPress version to 5.4.

 ### Earlier versions
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/news-seo-changelog).